 FTC Safeguards Rule: The Role of an MSP in the Compliance Process

 Fortunately, you don’t have to do it alone.
-A reliable Managed Service Provider (MSP) can help you navigate common compliance issues and provide your business with a roadmap to success.
+You can enlist a reliable Managed Service Provider for FTC compliance.
+They can help you navigate common compliance issues and provide your business with a roadmap to success.

-Therefore, in this article, we’ve reached out to Ed Griffin, one of ITS’ Security Partners, to go over the steps an MSP can take to make sure you achieve FTC Safeguards Rule compliance on time.
+In this article, we spoke with Ed Griffin, Chief Information Security Officer (CISO) of ITS, to go over the steps an MSP can take to make sure you achieve FTC compliance on time.
 But before we go there, here is a refresher on the FTC Safeguards Rule.

 What is the FTC Safeguards Rule?